 She sucked her teeth once before responding.
 "My name's Monika, and I'm just as human a person as you are.
 Don't worry.
 I got hit with a spell ages ago that turned my eyes red.
-You'll get used to all the whack stuff in this world.
+You'll get used to all the whack stuff this world has.
 At least I got my color, right?"
-She gestured to her outfit seeming quite proud of its RennFaire chic-ness.
+She gestured to her outfit seeming quite proud of her outfit.

 "Yeah, nice threads."
-Who the fuck says 'threads'?
+Who the fuck says 'threads' anymore.
 I'm too old for this shit.
 I just want to go home, or wake up or whatever.
 This is stupid!

 Monika crossed her arms tipping her head to one side as if expecting something.
-Robin stared blankly back completely contrary to how he would normally act meeting a stranger.
+Robin stared blankly back completely contrary to how he normally would act meeting a stranger.
 Usually he was quite affable.
 Right now he was totally off his game.